This quick and easy Roasted Tomatillo Salsa Verde has a sweet, spicy flare that's more than an amazing chip dip. You'll

 - They're available pretty much year-round, but peak May to November.

-To prep, first husk and rinse the sticky resin off the tomatillos.
-Then toss them in olive oil with garlic, onion, and poblano and jalapeño peppers.
-Sprinkle healthy pinches of salt and pepper over top and pop in the oven.
-Baking the tomatillos and veggies soften and caramelize when roasting for a more subtle flavor.
+To get started, you obviously need to remove the tomatillos' husks.
+There's a sticky resin underneath that needs to be rinsed off as well.
+Then just toss them in olive oil with garlic, onion, and poblano and jalapeño peppers.
+Sprinkle generously with salt and pepper and pop in the oven.

-Next, peel off the garlic skin and remove the seeds from the peppers when cool enough to handle.
+Once they're done roasting and cool enough to handle, peel the garlic and remove the seeds from the peppers.
 Then slide everything into a blender or food processor, accumulated juices and all.
-Once blended, add lime zest, juice, cilantro and honey.
-You’re off to the races!
+Once pureed, you'll add lime zest, juice, cilantro and honey.
+So easy!